 - Flights and package holidays.
 You should have a refund within seven days if your flight is cancelled.
 If your package holiday has been cancelled, this refund should be given to you in full within 14 days.
 Bear in mind, this may be longer if there are a higher number of refunds being processed than normal.

 - Refunds for COVID Tests.
-If you took a PCR test prior to your arrival.
-Then find your holiday, flight, and travel booking/s are suddenly cancelled before leaving the UK, you might be able to get a refund.
+If you took a PCR test for travel then your plans are cancelled before leaving the UK, you might be able to get a refund for the test.
 Just contact the provider you ordered the test from.
-However, if you bought the test but did not take it, it’s more likely that you’ll receive a refund.
+If you bought the test but did not take it, it’s likely that you’ll be able to return it.

 What should I do if my last minute holiday is cancelled due to COVID-19?